 If it’s not perfect, it’s not done.
 Only perfect will do.

 With several years of carpentry and construction experience, Sutherland Construction would be happy to complete any of the following for your home or property:

 • Free-standing or built-in cabinets, TV units, bookcases or shelving units

-• Updates and repairs to homes in preparation to be sold
+• Updates and repairs to homes, from full bathroom renovations to full basements

 • Baseboard trim, crown moldings, casings, other window and door trim